 - Start with the main subject you will be working on in the center of your map, either on paper or online.

-- From here, you would usually start branching out to the topics that link to your key subject (link to basic article).
+- From here, you would usually start branching out to the topics that link to your key subject.
 However, there’s several approaches you can take when brainstorming.

 - You could choose to limit yourself to a certain amount of time for instance, in which you come up with as many thoughts as you can to put into the map.
 By doing this, you put some pressure on your thinking process.
 Perhaps, the most useful tool to get efficient is a deadline?

 - You could also consider another approach.
 Start branching out to the most logical solutions you can think of.
 From there, take another look and start considering everything that would be the worst solution.
 Branch out these worst ideas, and you might just turn the results upside down and find a unique solution: lateral thinking.